Table of Contents

 First Fridays

-Everybody knows First Fridays are where it’s at, an art walk taking over various locations throughout San Antonio on the first Friday of every month.
+Everybody knows First Fridays is the place to be at the start of the weekend!
+This art walk takes over various locations throughout San Antonio on the first Friday of every month.
 Head to Southtown to watch the city awaken to live music and street entertainment, as well as open art galleries and provide food and drinks.

 Read More: 7 Pet Adoption Shelters to Find a New Friend Near Austin, TX